 “Borrowing shares of stock from a brokerage firm and then selling in the expectation that the price of the stock will decline.”
 Click here to read more.

 Are you confused yet?
-Yeah I know how you feel but those are the basic dictionary definitions of short selling a stock or security.
+Yeah I know how you feel but those are the basic dictionary definitions and do not give short selling examples that a kindergartner can understand.
 Regardless of what you do know (or don’t) about the stock market you should know the basic definition of short selling so you understand what you are doing if you decide to explore making money with this technique.

 Ok now before we get started with a couple of simple real life examples keep in mind that these are not picture perfect examples.
 Instead, they are examples to help give you the basic gist or idea of short selling stocks.
 They are only to be used for your understanding of the concept and nothing else.
 Let’s begin.